-Glossectomy doesn't usually leave you with a scar on your face.
-It is sometimes necessary to have the lymph glands in the neck removed at the same time, to prevent the cancer spreading.
+Mandibulectomy will usually leave you with a scar on your lower lip and chin.
+This should fade over time.
+It is sometimes necessary to have the lymph glands in the neck removed at the same time to prevent the cancer spreading.
 This is called a neck dissection.
 This will mean that you will have a scar on your neck which will be visible.
 We have a separate information leaflet about this operation.

-If you have flap reconstruction, then you will have a scar on the area of the body where the flap was removed from; this will improve with time but will remain visible.
-If the flap was taken from your arm or thigh, the hair will grow on the new area of your tongue.
+You will have a scar on the area of the body where the flap was removed from; this will improve with time but will remain visible.